Monstro33/FirstAide/frontend/public/markdown/AllergicReaction/AllergicReactionInfant/allergicReactionInfant.md

 - The injection should only to be made in the middle of the thigh from the outside of either leg.
 It can be made through one layer of clothing or to bare skin.

-# STEP 4: PREPARE TO ADMINISTER EPINEPNRINE AUTO-INJECTOR
+## PREPARE TO ADMINISTER EPINEPNRINE AUTO-INJECTOR

 ![Alt text](/Images/AdultAllergicReaction/adultAllergicReaction13.jpg)